Prince Charles & Duchess Camilla Celebrate 14th Wedding Anniversary In Northern Ireland

 Fourteen years ago, Prince Charles and his wife Camilla walked down the aisle together.
 The couple celebrated their anniversary on Tuesday by taking an unexpected visit to Northern Ireland, where Charles helped to re-open Hillsborough Castle.
-The castle is very special to the royal family, as it is the Queen’s official residence when she visits the city, according to Telegraph.
+The castle is very special to the royal family, as it is the queen’s official residence when she visits the city, according to Telegraph.

 Hillsborough Castle was previously under construction for five years as it endured a $22 million makeover involving over 700 contractors.
 Renovations included refurbishing the state rooms, restoring the gardens, and launching the new Clore Learning Center.
 The learning center will be available as an educational tool to classes of young schoolchildren as well as families.